exercism/julia/exercises/concept/cars-assemble/.docs/instructions.md

 ## 1. Calculate the success rate

-Implement the `success_rate()` method to calculate the ratio of an item being created without error for a given speed.
+Implement the `success_rate()` method to calculate the probability of an item being created without error for a given speed.
 The following table shows how speed influences the success rate:

 - `0`: 0% success rate.